Fall 1992 Fellow, Center for Defense Information

 …I think what makes the Scoville Program different from other fellowships is the sense of being embraced by an already existing community.
 As a new Scoville Fellow, I found many of my predecessors still working in Washington and eager to provide me with all kinds of guidance…

 Fall 1992 Fellow, British American Security Information Council

 Education: Columbia University, MA International Affairs, 1992

 Issues Covered: Conventional arms trade

-Current Activities: Sternman is Director of Marketing and Communications, and formerly Vice President of Communications & Policy, at MassDevelopment, a quasi-public agency that works to strengthen the Massachusetts economy.
-He writes op-eds, speeches, and statements on economic development issues for the President/CEO; helps frame policies and strategies on communications and government relations matters; and serves as a media spokesperson for agency and manage five-person department.
-He is a member of the Board of Directors of Council for a Livable World.
+Current Activities: Sternman is Director of Governmental Relations for MassDevelopment, the quasi-governmental economic-development agency of the Commonwealth of Massachusetts, He is responsible for working with local, state, and federal officials on budgetary and policy issues that affect his agency.
+He was formerly Director of Marketing and Communications, and Vice President of Communications & Policy, at MassDevelopment, and wrote op-eds, speeches, and statements on economic development issues for the President/CEO, helped frame policies and strategies on communications and government relations matters, and served as a media spokesperson for agency and manage five-person department.
+He is a former member of the Board of Directors of Council for a Livable World.
 He was previously a Senior Policy Advisor to U.S. Sen. John F. Kerry on economic-development (banking, R&D, small business, and transportation) and foreign-policy issues.

 …The Scoville Fellowship provided me with the opportunity to work in Washington when such opportunities were scarce.
 I was able to interact with a large peer group and to familiarize myself with many arms control organizations.
 I enjoyed the work that I did during my fellowship but most of all appreciated the connections that it helped me make–connections that enabled me to obtain my first permanent job in the arms control field.